Detective fiction: Japan

 Edogawa Rampo is the first major Japanese modern mystery writer and the founder of the Detective Story Club in Japan.
 Rampo was an admirer of western mystery writers.
 He gained his fame in the early 1920s, when he began to bring to the genre many bizarre, erotic and even fantastic elements.
 This is partly because of the social tension before World War II.
 In 1957, Seicho Matsumoto received the Mystery Writers of Japan Award for his short story The Face (顔 kao).
 The Face and Matsumoto's subsequent works began the "social school" (社会派 shakai ha) within the genre, which emphasized social realism, described crimes in an ordinary setting and sets motives within a wider context of social injustice and political corruption.
 Since the 1980s, a "new orthodox school" (新本格派 shin honkaku ha) has surfaced.
 It demands restoration of the classic rules of detective fiction and the use of more self-reflective elements.
 Famous authors of this movement include Soji Shimada, Yukito Ayatsuji, Rintaro Norizuki, Alice Arisugawa, Kaoru Kitamura and Taku Ashibe.
+The Terror of Werewolf Castle (Jinrō-jō no Kyōfu) (1996–98) in 4 volumes by Nikaidō Reito is considered the current longest detective novel ever written but it has not been translated into English yet as of January 2026.